 This amount is charged for the eldest child in a family.
 Fees for all siblings have a 10% discount.
 For families with 4 or more children, only the 3 youngest children are charged.
 The eldest child is charged the full fee.
 All children must be included in your registration.

-Paying the temporary resident student fee page has more information about payment options.
+Visit paying the temporary resident student fee for information about payment options.

 Materials and service charges